devanaoy/devanaoy.github.io/Project1/README.md

 I Integrated Flag Counter as a page tracker to monitor website visits and engagement.

-From the two given websites.
-I have chosen `https://flagcounter.com/`.
-I generated a key from the website and integrated it in my code.
-Flag counter is visible in my website homepage as integrated.
+I opted for the website `https://flagcounter.com/` among the two provided options.
+I acquired a key from the site and incorporated it into my code.
+The flag counter is now displayed on the homepage of my website through integration.

 Code for integrating Flag Counter: